swiftype/swiftype-autocomplete-jquery/README.md

 #### Fetching only the fields you specify

-To specify the fields you would like returned from the API, set the `fetchFields` attribute in the options dictionary to an array of the fields you want.
+To specify the fields you would like returned from the API, set the `fetchFields` attribute to a hash containing an array listing the fields you want returned for each document type.
 For example, if you have indexed `title`, `genre`, and `published_on` fields for each document, you can have them returned as follows:

 	$('#st-search-input').swiftype({
-		fetchFields: ['title','genre','published_on'],
+		fetchFields: {'books': ['title','genre','published_on']},
 		engineKey: 'jaDGyzkR6iYHkfNsPpNK'
 	});